 Gosse said he lectures on that very topic, and here is his secret: “You have to go out and get rejected.
-In psychology they call this ‘desensitization.’”
+In psychology, they call this ‘desensitization.’”

-The theory goes, that which doesn’t kill you makes you stronger, or at least less sensitive.
+According to this theory, that which doesn’t kill you makes you stronger, or at least less sensitive.

 So, Gosse said, go to a party with a rule to get rejected multiple times.
-“Each time you get rejected reward yourself a purple star, because you’ve been wounded in the battle for love.”
+“Each time you get rejected, reward yourself a purple star, because you’ve been wounded in the battle for love.”